terrimporter/PorterHajibabaei2021_pseudogene/README.md

 a.
 The nucleotide gene sequences from all 10 species were combined into a single file, as were the pseudogene sequences.
 The same was done for the amino acid sequnces.
 These files are available here at ~/PartA_DNA_barcode_simulation/dNdS .
 These files can be used with TRANALIGN to generate a codon alignments that can be analyzed in [R] to assess dN/dS ratios as described in the manuscript.

-### Part B - Simulate metabarcode datasets
+### Part B - Create perturbed community datasets

-1. Use the COI gene sequences from BOLD to create a mock metabarcode community.
+1. Use the COI gene sequences from BOLD to create a perturbed community datasets.

 a.
-The output of this script will be a dataset with 100,000 randomly chosen sequences (mutated_0.fasta), a dataset where some of the sequences have been pseudogenized to reduce GC content (mutated_1.fasta), and a dataset where some of the sequences have been pseudogenized by introducing indels (mutated_2.fasta).
+The output of this script will be a dataset with 100,000 randomly chosen sequences (mutated_0.fasta), a dataset where some of the sequences have been pseudogenized by inserting GC -> AT point mutations to reduce GC content (mutated_1.fasta), and a dataset where some of the sequences have been pseudogenized by inserting frameshift mutations by introducing indels (mutated_2.fasta).
 The parameters for how sequencs are picked and pseudogenized are at the top of the file and can be edited: the number of sequences to sample [100000], the proportion of sequences to pseudogenize [0.19], percentage of bases targeted to reduce GC content [0.025], percentage of bases to introduce an indel [0.025].
 The outfile mutated_0.fasta is a set of control sequences with no pseudogenes simulated.

 ```linux
 perl mutate.plx bold.nt.fasta
 ```

-The output of this script can be used to assess length and GC content as well as for testing with two diffrent pseudogene filtering methods.
+The output of this script can be used to assess length and GC content as well as for testing with two different pseudogene filtering methods.

 b.
 The output of this script will be datasets with sequences as described above but they will be half-length (~ 300bp).
 This script is meant to be used with the fasta files from above.